jejune86/Chess-Tutor/README.md

 On the right side of screen, it displays win rate of current board ang gives you a feedback about your move.

 You can get optimal move by AI by pressing Space bar.
-If you play wrong, you can undo/redo move.
+If you played wrong, you can undo/redo move.

 There are levels of AI difficulty from 0 to 25.
 If it is too hard or easy, adjust Ai difficulty.